NeXt-Warning-System/project/updates/week10.md

 * Continuing to recruit additional external user participants
 * Design sketching around the journey for Finding a location
 * drafted wireframes to provide information about flood terminology
+* Continued development of the core engine based around messaging (RabbitMQ)
+* More work on the build CI / CD pipeline (Github Actions / PaaS)

 ## What we’re planning for next week